Tunisia votes in first free municipal elections - Journal du Cameroun

-Tunisia’s first free municipal elections got under way Sunday as voters expressed frustration at the slow pace of change since the 2011 revolution in the cradle of the Arab Spring.
+Tunisia held its first free municipal elections Sunday as voters expressed frustration at the slow pace of change since the 2011 revolution in the cradle of the Arab Spring.

 The election has been touted as another milestone on the road to democracy in the North African country, which has been praised for its transition from decades of dictatorship.